 Exterior House Paint for Your Raleigh Home

-There are many false pretenses that are put on the labels of paint cans.
-So, what should you look for in a good paint product?
-Raw materials and the percentage of solids by volume are most important when shopping for an exterior house paint.
+Many pretenses are found on the labels of paint cans.
+So, what should you look for in a quality paint product?
+Raw materials and the percentage of solids by volume are most important when shopping for exterior house paint.

-Stay away from manufacturers that don’t clearly display what raw materials are used.
-They are usually not displayed for a reason.
-Mainly, because of the use of poor raw materials.
-So… which solids are we looking for?
+Stay away from manufacturers that don’t display what raw materials are used.
+They are usually not indicated for a reason.
+Mainly because of the use of inferior raw materials.
+So, which solids are needed?

 Acrylic polymers are the most durable and commonly found in quality exterior paints.
 Fortified paints use a blend of raw material to give ultimate durability.
-Fortified paints enable raw materials that normally would not blend, to be blended together.
+Fortified paints also enable raw materials that generally would not mix to be blended.